mattermost/mattermost-developer-documentation/site/content/contribute/webapp/build-component.md

 ---
-title: "Build a Component"
+title: "Build a component"
-heading: "How to Build a Component in Mattermost"
+heading: "How to build a component in Mattermost"
 description: "This page describes how to build a new React component in the Mattermost webapp and the requirements it must meet."
 date: 2017-08-20T11:35:32-04:00
 weight: 4